pragmaticslaboratory/fasow/README.md

 ### 2. Environment Level

-The environment level manages the `Environments` which are the abstraction of a Social Network Site (SNS) and the simulation, allow us to define and configure the Simulation.
-This level is composed by the `EnvironmentAPI`, the `MetaEnvironmentConfig` and the Abstract `Environment`.
+The environment level manages the `Environments` which are the abstraction of a Social Network Site (SNS) and the simulation.
+An environment allow us to define and configure a simulation on Fasow.
+This level is composed by the `EnvironmentAPI`, the `MetaEnvironment` and the Abstract `Environment`.

-The `Environments` being the abstraction of the simulation and a Social Network Site, enable us to set the size of the simulation, the types of Agents to create and his relationships, and the duration of a simulation.
-Also, provides the place to define the behavior that a social network site and his users will follow.
+The `Environments` being the abstraction of the simulation and a Social Network Site, enable us to set the size of the simulation, the types of Agents to create and his relationships, and the duration of the simulation.
+Also, provides a place to define the behavior of a social network site, his users, his followers and his followings.
+On the line of the WOM communication process on FASOW, we can have two types of agents, the seeds and the non-seeds, where a seed agent is an agent that start the WOM communication process.

 ```typescript
 export default abstract class Environment implements EnvironmentConfig, IEnvironmentCreator, Ticks {